 - What probable loss events have we not accounted for in our contingency planning?

 Explore external opportunities: Don’t divide attention and resources into too many channels.
 Instead, focus on one to three critical issues and work on resolving those.
-A rapid market expansion could be enticing, but the rollout may incur delays or increased costs, depleting capacity to service debt before revenue improves.
+A rapid market expansion could be enticing, but the rollout may incur delays or increased costs, depleting the capacity to service debt before revenue improves.

 - What emerging trends can we leverage to improve efficiency and reduce expense?